English cricket team in the West Indies in 1989–90

 The England national cricket team toured the West Indies from January to April 1990 and played a five-match Test series against the West Indies cricket team which the West Indies won 2–1.
-The Second Test, scheduled as England’s first at Bourda since 1973–74 due to the Guyanese government’s refusal to admit Robin Jackman in 1980–81 and to admit anyone who had played or coached in apartheid South Africa in 1985–86, was abandoned without a ball being bowled.
-In addition, the teams played a five-match Limited Overs International (LOI) series which the West Indies won 3–0.
-The West Indies were captained by Viv Richards, and England by Graham Gooch; following an injury in the Third Test, Allan Lamb replaced Gooch as captain.
+The West Indies were captained by Viv Richards, and England by Graham Gooch.
+England's victory in the First Test at Kingston was their first over the West Indies since the 1973–74 series.
+The Second Test, scheduled as England’s first at Bourda since the 1973–74 tour (due to the Guyanese government’s refusal to admit Robin Jackman in 1980–81 and to admit anyone who had played or coached in apartheid South Africa in 1985–86), was abandoned without a ball being bowled.
+The Third Test, in which the West Indies were captained by Desmond Haynes, resulted in a draw; following an injury to Gooch in that match, Allan Lamb replaced him as captain for the final two Tests, both of which were won by the West Indies.

+In addition to the Tests, the teams played a five-match Limited Overs International (LOI) series which the West Indies won 3–0.
+A further two LOIs were scheduled to replace the abandoned Test in Guyana.